QQuick/SimPyLC/README.rst

 - [LEFT CLICK] on a field or [ENTER] gets you into edit mode.
 - [LEFT CLICK] or [ENTER] again gets you out of edit mode and into forced mode, values coloured orange are frozen.
-- [RIGHT CLICK] or [ESC] gets gets you into released mode, values are thawed again.
+- [RIGHT CLICK] or [ESC] gets you into released mode, values are thawed again.
 - [PGUP] and [PGDN] change the currently viewed control page.
+- [WHEEL PRESSED] on a marker field makes it 1, release makes it 0 again, both without freezing it.
+- [WHEEL ROTATION] changes the value of a register field, without freezing it.

 For a test run of oneArmedRobot:

-- Enter setpoints in degrees for the joint angles (e.g. torAngSet for the torso of the robot) on the movement control page.
+1. Enter setpoints in degrees for the joint angles (e.g. torAngSet for the torso of the robot) on the movement control page.
-- After that set 'go' to 1 and watch what happens.
+2. After that set 'go' to 1 and watch what happens.

 If you want to experiment yourself, read `SimPyLCHowTo <http://www.qquick.org/simpylchowto>`_